bakzonehey/create-your-own-adventure/english/wake-up/vigilante/wait/wait.md

 You lied down and started breathing carefully, trying to gather your strength.

-Then you heard the door to your cell opened, footsteps coming toward the bed you were cuffed to.
+Then you heard the door to your cell opened, footsteps came toward the bed you were cuffed to.

 With you eyes closed, you kept still and waited.